 Hazard management is a crucial piece to the Environmental Health and Safety Management System (EHSMS) in any workplace.
 By managing hazards in the workplace, the chance of loss, injury, or harm to people, equipment, materials, and environment is reduced.
+Learn more about the hazard assessment process in our guideline.

-Position level hazard assessment
+Position hazard assessment

-Field level hazard assessment1.
-Do a field level hazard assessment each day if your tasks will be changing throughout the day.
+Employee: 1.
+Fill out a field level hazard assessment each day if your tasks will be changing throughout the day.

 Watch the 'Filling out a hazard assessment'